If today were election day.

 - 01

-A single latest poll moves first on news, but it’s noisy.
+The latest single poll reacts fastest to news, but it’s noisy.

 - 02

-The 30-day average is steadier, but trails real shifts by 1–2 weeks.
+The 30-day average is steadier, but lags 1–2 weeks behind real shifts.

 - 03